hdeter/CellTracking/README.md

 -----------------------------------------------------------------------------------------------------------------------------
 Software Installation in Mac (OS X)

-1. Download and install Anaconda 2.7 (https://www.anaconda.com/download/#macos)
+1. Download and install Anaconda 3.7 (https://www.anaconda.com/download/#macos)
 2. Install OpenCV through Anaconda: conda install opencv
 3. Install avconv:
 brew install libav
-4. Download and install Fiji ImageJ lifeline version from May 30, 2017 (availabel here: https://imagej.net/Fiji/Downloads)
+4. Download and install Fiji ImageJ (https://imagej.net/Fiji/Downloads)

 -----------------------------------------------------------------------------------------------------------------------------
-Description of scripts (all Python scripts are Python 2.7)
+Description of scripts (all Python scripts are Python 3.7)

 SegmentandTrack.py: Runs the entire cell segmentation and tracking pipeline (or parts of the pipeline) based on user responses to command prompts.
 The scripts that are called by SegmentandTrack.py are described below.